Matthew Mallam

 Cargocan Agency Ltd.

-In his day job, Stephen is General Manager of Cargocan Agency Ltd, a division of Eimskip Canada.
-He began his career in logistics management in Labrador West, where he worked closely with clients in the Newfoundland and Labrador industrial and mining sectors.
-Upon transfer to Happy Valley – Goose Bay in 2015, Stephen took on account and logistics management for the Muskrat Falls megaproject, focusing on providing commercial aviation, air charter, and cargo solutions to contractors of various sizes.
+As General Manager of Cargocan Agency Ltd, a division of Eimskip Canada, Stephen specializes in ocean and road freight, logistics management, and import/export solutions.
+His career began in Labrador West, where he supported clients in the industrial construction and mining sectors of Newfoundland and Labrador.
+After relocating to Happy Valley – Goose Bay in 2015, Stephen took on account and logistics management for the Muskrat Falls megaproject, overseeing commercial aviation, air charter, and cargo solutions for a range of contractors.

-In addition, Stephen has built a strong understanding and respect for working with rural and indigenous communities in Northern Canada, where logistics can often be challenging.
-Now based in St. John’s, Stephen works with companies throughout Eastern Canada to ensure they are provided the best possible transportation and logistics solutions.
+Stephen has developed a strong understanding and respect for working with rural and Indigenous communities in Northern Canada, where logistics can be particularly challenging.
+Now based in St. John’s, he works with companies across Eastern Canada to provide optimal transportation and logistics solutions.

 Valerie Penney